By Namrata Arora Last Updated:

 This is the foremost Gujarati marriage function, which is all about the acceptance of the marriage.
 Chandlo is basically a red-coloured circle made in the centre of the groom’s forehead.
 The bride’s father along with four other male members from the bride’s side visit the to-be groom’s home to apply it.
 Along with this, shagun is also given as a token of love, and the marriage date is also fixed on the same day.

-Two days prior to the wedding, the mehendi function is done by the bride’s family.
-Just like any other Indian wedding, beautiful designs are applied on the bride’s hands with henna.
+Two days prior to the wedding, the mehendi function is hosted by the bride’s family.
+Just like any other Indian wedding, beautiful mehendi designs are applied to the bride’s hands with henna.
 Other female members of the family also apply mehendi on their hands.

-The griha shanti pooja is also performed at both the houses.
+The griha shanti puja is also performed at both houses.
 As the name itself suggests, it is done for acquiring peace and calm in the houses.